MengqingWu/BGstudies/README.md

 1. Zjets background: (so many different versions to do)

-   - current methodology
+   - current methodology:

-    	since the dphi(Z, met) is now better modulated to have a good data/MC agreement, so we can do the methodology below. <br/> Simply revert the cut of dphi(Z, met)>3PI/4 to define a CR, compute a scale factor between CR and Target Region (TR, which is SR) using MC, apply this scale factor to the non-resonant bkg subtracted (use MC) CR data:
+    	Since the dphi(Z, met) is now better modulated to have a good data/MC agreement, so we can do the methodology below. <br/>
+	Simply revert the cut of dphi(Z, met)>3PI/4 to define a CR, compute a scale factor between CR and Target Region (TR, which is SR) using MC, apply this scale factor to the non-resonant bkg subtracted (use MC) CR data: <br/>
 	N_TR^dt = N_CR^{dt,sub} * (N_TR^mc / N_TR^mc).

    - validation: